Antimicrobials - resistance; Antimicrobial agents - resistance; Drug-resistant bacteria

 - More expensive treatment

-- Harder-to-treat illness spread from person to person
+- Harder-to-treat illness can spread from person to person

 - More hospitalizations and longer stays